 Asthma is a chronic condition that affects the respiratory system.
 Anxiety Disorder is a condition that affects the central nervous system, in particular, the brain.
 They are both systems of the body facing some sort of malfunction which manifests in physical symptoms.
 Anxiety disorder is caused by recurrent chemical imbalances in the brain.
 The major concern may be that some mental health issues may alter your perception and behaviour, which may be dangerous sometimes.

 However, this does not mean that people with conditions such as anxiety disorder should be stigmatized or branded.
 In some Christian circles, all mental health imbalances are branded off as demonic.
 So if I’m an elder’s wife and I discover that I have bipolar disorder, for instance, I may shun treatment and professional help for fear of being discovered and branded as demon-possessed.

 We have to turn away from stereotyping or branding individuals that are affected by mental health illnesses.
 This is why I openly speak about my past struggle with depression.
-I also recently shared how I manage anxiety attacks on my blog Healthy Minds.
+I also recently shared how I manage anxiety attacks on my blog Healthy Wholeness Bliss.